coder745/josh_website/certifications.md

         <article>
             <a name='aplus'></a>
             <h3>CompTIA A+</h3>
-            <p>The CompTIA A+ certification was an extensive coverage of computer hardware and required knowledge in many areas including: BIOS configuration, motherboards, RAM, installation and configuration of computers and peripherals, network cable types, TCP/IP, TCP/UDP ports, networking tools, and troubleshooting.</p>
+            <p>The CompTIA A+ certification required knowledge in many areas of computer hardware including: BIOS configuration, motherboards, RAM, installation and configuration of computers and peripherals, network cable types, TCP/IP, TCP/UDP ports, networking tools, and troubleshooting.</p>
             <a href='https://certification.comptia.org/certifications/a'>About Certification</a>
         </article>
     </div><!-- inner-section -->